NYU-RTS/rts-docs-examples/genai/Newsletter_OCR_LLM_Project/README.md

 ### Note: We instruct the LLM to keep things verbatim, this makes sure that there is no hallucination.
 If we let the LLM "correct minor errors", it may hallucinate and fix entity names that are actually correct.
 The cleaned therefore remains faithful to the original and avoids hallucination.

 This process is conducted by defining all our rules in a clearly structure prompt.
-This prompt can be found in the Wokrflow.ipynb file, or in the separate prompts.txt file
+This prompt can be found in the Wokrflow.ipynb file, or in the separate [prompts.txt](genai/Newsletter_OCR_LLM_Project/prompts.txt)

 ---